chriscamano/chriscamano.github.io/index.md

 ## About Me

-I am a student at San Francisco State University currently applying for the fall 2024 PhD cycle for a PhD in Applied Mathematics
+I am a student at San Francisco State University currently applying for the fall 2024 PhD cycle for a PhD in Applied Mathematics.

 ## Research Interests